 Education leads to improved employment opportunities, but the Danish system for now has been too inflexible and non-inclusive to follow the development of the youth generations.

-The programme links to the Foundation’s philanthropic focus on Social Inclusion, grounded in the belief in the fundamental value of communities and the ambition to create pathways into inclusive and uplifting communities for those who feel excluded.
+The programme is grounded in our belief in the fundamental value of communities and the ambition to create pathways into inclusive and uplifting communities for those who feel excluded.
 It builds on the heritage of Grundfos as an inclusive workplace dating back to 1968, when the company pioneered flex workshops to create equal employment opportunities for marginalised people.